 iMessage is a service exclusive to Apple device users, meaning that it works for communication only between that brand’s devices.

-If you’re communicating from an Apple device, and you know that you’re sending a message to another Apple device, then iMessage should be able to register the sender and recipients’ number.
+If you’re communicating from an Apple device, and you know you’re sending a message to another Apple device, then iMessage should be able to register the sender and recipients’ numbers.

 However, an error may occasionally show up when an Apple device is trying to contact a fellow Apple device, leaving users frustrated as they would like to send an iMessage to another person.

 There is no one-size-fits-all approach to fixing the “Number not registered with iMessage” error.
-It can be lots of things that cause this issue.
-So you’re going to try each step until you find the one that works for you.
+There can be lots of things that cause this issue.
+So, you’re going to try each step until you find the one that works for you.
 Let’s get right to it.

 Disable and Re-enable iMessage

 To go a step further, since you’re refreshing the iMessage function, it makes sense to also restart your device with a simple reboot.
-You can do this by simply powering it down, allowing it to fully turn off, then restarting it.
+Simply power it down, wait for a complete shutdown, and then turn it back on.

 Check Apple ID on Your Device